“Who are you?”

 No, really.
 I’m not telling.
 It doesn’t matter who I am anyway.

 I have a whole other buttoned-up professional life where nobody knows about all this crazy shit I do on the side.
-Hell, for a while I even designed collections of handbags and jewelry.
+For a while I even designed collections of handbags and jewelry.
 Still, first and foremost, I am a writer.

 “Wait, so you’re an anonymous internet personality?
-What the fuck’s that about?”
+What’s that about?”

 I started out blogging about my drug fueled Hollywood escapades, and I eventually found myself writing professionally.
 I love this shit.
 I really do.

 If you wanna talk business, feel free to hit me up.
 Writers gotta write.

 Selected Writings and Press